Top 4 health benefits of pumpkin

-Rich in vital vitamins and minerals, discover what makes pumpkin so good for you, plus healthy recipe ideas to use up your Halloween leftovers.
+Rich in vital vitamins and minerals, registered nutritionist Nicola Shubrook explains what makes pumpkin so good for us and shares some of her favourite healthy pumpkin recipes

 What is a pumpkin?

 Pumpkins are part of the Cucurbitaceae or squash family and are large, round and vibrant orange with a slightly ribbed, tough yet smooth outer skin.
 Inside the pumpkin are the seeds and flesh.
 When cooked, the whole pumpkin is edible – the skin, pulp and seeds – you just need to remove the stringy bits which hold the seeds in place.

 - 0.2g Fat

 - 1.4g Sugars